 Malcolm's father, Earl Little, was a leader in an African-American group called the UNIA.
 This caused the family to be harassed by white supremacists.
 They even had their house burnt down once.
 When Malcolm was six, his father was found dead on the tracks of the local streetcar.
 While the police said the death was an accident, many thought his dad was murdered.

 With his father gone, Malcolm's mother was left to raise seven children on her own.
 To make matters worse, this happened during the Great Depression.
 Although his mom worked hard, Malcolm and his family were constantly hungry.
-He went to live with a foster family at the age of 13 and dropped out of school altogether at the age of 15 and moved to Boston.
+He went to live with a foster family at the age of 13, dropped out of school altogether at the age of 15, and moved to Boston.